-Trainee accredited paralegals can be working as a paralegal either in-house or within private practice but can also hold other roles within the firm, such as receptionist or secretary, whilst obtaining their qualification.
+Trainee accredited paralegals can be working as a paralegal either in-house or within private practice but can also hold other roles within the firm whilst obtaining their qualification.

 Once the qualification has been achieved, you can apply to become a trainee accredited paralegal with the agreement and support of a supervising solicitor who holds an unrestricted practising certificate within your firm.

 The traineeship lasts for one year and during this year you will train in a specific practice area under the supervision of a supervising solicitor.

 Each practice area has a set of core competencies which we expect you to be working towards and to be meeting by the end of this year.
 The competencies cover all aspects of your practice area from what you should have knowledge of through to the skills you should have acquired.